|

 water sample to a local dealer and compare the test results,

-with your own.
-Your test chemicals may be outdated or need
+test chemicals may be outdated or need replacement.

-all color-matching.
+an ideal choice.
 I hope that this information proves

 helpful.
 Sincerely.
 Alan Schuster, 1/12/2007